TimoBolkart/TemplateFitting/README.md

 * Clapack (http://www.netlib.org/clapack/).
 Clapack must be compiled using Blas (USE BLAS WRAP must be enabled when using CMake).
 We recommend using Clapac 3.2.1.
 * Approximate Nearest Neighbor Library ANN (http://www.cs.umd.edu/ mount/ANN/).
 We recommend using ANN 1.1.2.

 To setup the provided code, use CMake and specify the required ITK, Clapack and ANN paths.
 Successfully compiling the project outputs a MM Restricted.exe.
+The provided code has been developed and tested under Windows 7.

 ### Basic usage